jagenjo/litescene.js/guides/components.md

 A component is a element that adds behaviour and visual representation to a node.
 There are lots of different components that can be attached to any node to add behaviour.

+Thanks to components the engine is very dynamic, allows to construct new behaviours by blending different components in one node, and allows to extend the system with ease.

 All the component classes are stored in ```LS.Components```.

 ## Instantiating and attaching components ##